PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 CLI values or environment variables, while requested values retain the legacy conversion and default semantics.
 The resolved quantization mapping is immutable and raw option dictionaries do not propagate into builders.
+The same guarded quantization mapping owns `quant_type`, input quant dtype, and output quant dtype.
+Their legacy `per-channel`/`int8` defaults are materialized without reading the request when no quantized output is selected; requested dynamic-range or integer artifacts receive the original explicit values.
 The direct export boundary constructs `ConversionRequest` once.
 Every option read after that boundary, including unsupported-quantization validation, uses the request's immutable mapping or typed `ArtifactPlan`; the original `kwargs`